Great Coxwell

 Great Coxwell is a village and civil parish 2 mi southwest of Faringdon in the Vale of White Horse, England.
 It was in Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
-The 2001 Census recorded the parish's population as 274.
+The 2021 Census recorded the parish's population as 295 in 124 households.

 Topography

-The parish is 2+1/4 mi long north – south and slightly more than 1+1/2 mi wide east – west.
+The parish is 2+1/4 mi long north–south and slightly more than 1+1/2 mi wide east–west.
 Part of its southern boundary is formed by a stream that flows west to join the River Cole south of Coleshill, about 1 mi west of the parish.
 The stream runs in the bottom of a valley that runs roughly from east to west.
 Part of the parish's western boundary is formed by a brook that joins that stream.
 The southeast boundary was changed in the 20th century so that it follows the A420 road.
 Part of the northern boundary is in Badbury Forest.
 For the remainder the parish is bounded by field boundaries.

 In 1924 the parish covered 1435 acre, but that was before the southeast boundary was revised.
 The parish's highest point is Badbury Hill (see below), which is just over 160 m high and is about 1 mi northwest of the village.
 The lowest point is just over 85 m above sea level, at the southwest corner of the parish.
 The geology of much of the parish is Late Jurassic.
 Great Coxwell village is on Corallian Limestone beds between 100 m and 120 m above sea level.
 The land north of the village is on Kimmeridge Clay, Oxford Clay and Early Cretaceous Lower Greensand.

 Badbury Hill

 Badbury Hill is in the north of the parish.
 On its summit is an Iron Age hill fort that was built about 600 BC.
 There is ancient woodland on its slopes.
+It is also known locally as Blue-Bell woods as in the Spring there is a protected carpet of bluebell flowers.
 The hill is in the care of the National Trust.